 But what about the consumer?
 Well, in Krugman land, she valued the wind chime at $20, nothing more.
-She is just as happy to keep her $20 as she is to have the $20 wind chime.
-Therefore, in her case, this is a zero-sum game.
-Whether she buys the wind chime or not, she does not care.
+She is just as happy to keep her $20 as she is to have the $20 wind chime, i.e., whether she buys the wind chime or not, she does not care.

 So, using Krugman's assumptions, it is easy to see why he believes there to be no losses.
 The lady is fine to keep her 20 dollars.
 The worker is happy to quit production.
 But, again, this assumes that the value a consumer places upon a good can be measured by the price paid; that money is just like any other measuring utensil in this sense, e.g., a ruler or stopwatch.
 Except it isn't.

 Why does anyone trade?
 Because they value good x more than they value the price that they are being asked to pay for it.
 If our consumer was just as happy with the $20 as she was the wind chime, why even trade at all?
 Or, having made the trade, why not undo it and re-do it ad infinitum (assuming no transaction costs)?
 A price will not tell us the value that a person places upon a good.
 Nothing can accurately measure such a thing.